-The Independent Trustees are paid a quarterly retainer, and receive compensation for each committee meeting, telephonic Board meeting, and special in-person Board meeting attended.
+The Trustees are paid a quarterly retainer, and receive compensation for each meeting of the Trust's Risk and Compliance Committee, telephonic Board meeting, and special in-person Board meeting attended.
 Officers receive no compensation from the Trust.
-The Chairman of the Board and the Chairman of the Audit Committee receive an additional fee per Fund per quarter.
-The Trust reimburses each of the Independent Trustees for travel and other expenses incurred in connection with attendance at such meetings.
+The Chairman of the Board and the Chairmen of the Audit and Risk and Compliance Committees receive an additional fee per Fund per quarter.
+The Trust reimburses each of the Trustees for travel and other expenses incurred in connection with attendance at such meetings.
 The Trust has no retirement or pension plans.

-The following table describes the compensation paid to the Trustees of the Trust during the fiscal year ended December 31, 2022.
+The following table describes the compensation paid to the Trustees of the Trust during the fiscal year ended December 31, 2023.